 Alney Island Nature Reserve

-Alney Island Nature Reserve is an 80-hectare serene nature reserve in central Gloucester, located on the banks of the River Severn.
-Close to the Gloucester Quays, is a perfect place to steal away for a dog walking, bike ride or bird watching amid grasslands and riverside scenery.
+Alney Island Nature Reserve is an 80-hectare haven of calm in central Gloucester, set on the banks of the River Severn and just a short distance from Gloucester Quays.
+It’s a fantastic spot to escape the bustle of the city for a dog walk, bike ride or some peaceful birdwatching among grasslands and riverside scenery.

-The grasslands have a number of routes to explore, including hard paved paths for cyclists and pedestrians, with 2 Sustrans cycle routes passing directly through the site.
-The area is a designated floodplain and usually floods yearly, so some of it may not be accessible on your visit after a spot of bad weather!
-It is, however, one of the best places to view the Severn Bore, where the natural phenomena reaches its highest peak.
+There are several routes to explore across the reserve, including hard, paved paths suitable for cyclists and pedestrians.
+Two Sustrans cycle routes pass directly through the site.
+As Alney Island is a designated floodplain, it floods most years, so parts of the reserve may be inaccessible following heavy or prolonged rain.
+It is, however, one of the best places to view the Severn Bore, where this natural phenomenon reaches its highest peak.

-The land is managed through hay cutting and grazing with rare breed cattle, therefore it’s likely you will meet cattle on your walk, so please keep your dog under close control.
-The resident herd of cows are so used to people they barely look up as you pass by!
-When we visited at the start of November, there were no cows at all in the nature reserve.
+The land is managed through hay cutting and grazing with rare-breed cattle, so you may encounter cows during your walk.
+Please keep your dog under close control.
+The resident herd is very accustomed to people and often barely lifts its head as you pass.
+When we visited in early November, there were no cattle present.

-It is also home to the English Heritage’s Over Bridge, built in 1825-30 by the great engineer Thomas Telford.
-The bridge is completely pedestrianised and no vehicles can access it, so stroll across with your dog for a different viewpoint!
-Even though the River Severn flows through Alney Island Nature Reserve, we strongly recommend that dogs DO NOT enter the water as the currents are strong and the river is deep, so keep those paws on dry land.
+The reserve is also home to the historic Over Bridge, built between 1825 and 1830 by renowned engineer Thomas Telford.
+The bridge is fully pedestrianised, with no vehicle access, and makes a lovely short detour for a different viewpoint.
+Although the River Severn flows through the reserve, we strongly advise that dogs do not enter the water, as the currents are strong and the river is deep.
+It’s best to keep all paws firmly on dry land here.

-Access For mobility scooters and prams, the nature reserve level surfaced circular path can be accessed from either The Alney Island Nature Reserve Car Park (GL1 2FA) or the footbridge by the Docks.
+Access For mobility scooters and prams, a level, surfaced circular path can be accessed from either Alney Island Nature Reserve Car Park (GL1 2FA) or the footbridge near the docks.
 See a map here.
-Unfortunately, not all the circular pathway is accessible for wheelchairs as one of the gates cannot be opened with a RADAR key.
-Telford Bridge has steep slopes, so a mobility scooter is more suitable.
+Unfortunately, not all of the circular route is wheelchair accessible, as one gate cannot be opened with a RADAR key.
+Telford Bridge has steep slopes, so mobility scooters are more suitable than wheelchairs.

 Address